 In Wisconsin, 9 infested dogs had an average of 4.5 fleas per dog.

 A Hungarian survey tested 2267 dogs in veterinary clients.
 319 dogs were flea-infested.
-On average, less than 5 fleas were found per infested dog.
+The average dog had less than 5 fleas.
 At a maximum, an individual dog had 95 fleas.